lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

    click the trash icon on the right to delete it.

-Click the refresh icon in Controls to update image metadata for Backend.AI from the connected registry.AI.
+Click the refresh icon in Controls to update image metadata for Backend.AI from the connected registry.
 Image information which does not have labels for Backend.AI among the images stored in the registry is not updated.

 .. image:: image_registries_page.png